therightboat/Portfolio/README.md

 - **Tools Used**: Power BI, Excel, Share Point, Power Automate, Internal Tools such as NICE CX, QBE and Microsoft Dynamics.
 - **Overview**: Analysis of case interaction data to identify hold times, average speed of answer and other key performance indicators to identify customer satisfaction and workflow efficiency based on source.
 - **Problem Solved**: Resolved inconsistencies in customer wait times by automating data flow from Dynamics to Power BI, allowing us to visualize real-time hold times and improve resource allocation based on insights.
+- **Additional Notes**: I also use this same methodology to represent a weekly Microsoft from to our team members that prompts the appropriate subset of feedback questions for the week using Power Automate and delivers a team message every other Tuesday as a reminder to complete the form to our main teams channel.

 ### Keeping Organized: The use of Asana to track site projects and One Note for daily business needs
 - **Tools Used**: Asana, Outlook, Microsoft Products